Homemade Jaffa Cakes

 Jaffa Cakes are a snack introduced by McVitie and Price in 1927 and named after Jaffa oranges.
 The most common form of Jaffa Cakes are circular and have three layers: a sponge base, a layer of orange flavoured jelly and a coating of chocolate.
 Jaffa Cakes are also available as bars.
 Jaffa Cakes are consumed primarily in the United Kingdom and Ireland.

-Servings: 12Print Recipe Pin Recipe Rate this Recipe
+Servings: 12Print Recipe Rate this Recipe Pin Recipe

 For the cakes